iterative/dvc.org/content/docs/command-reference/remote/modify.md

 - `version_aware` - Use
   [version-aware](/docs/user-guide/data-management/cloud-versioning#version-aware-remotes)
   cloud versioning features for this Google Cloud Storage remote.
-This requires that
-  [Object versioning](https://cloud.google.com/storage/docs/object-versioning)
-  be enabled on the specified bucket.
+Files stored in the remote will retain their original filenames and directory hierarchy, and different versions of files will be stored as separate versions of the corresponding object in the remote.
+This requires that [Object versioning](https://cloud.google.com/storage/docs/object-versioning) be enabled on the specified bucket.

 - `worktree` - Use
   [worktree](/docs/user-guide/data-management/cloud-versioning#worktree-remotes)
   cloud versioning features for this Google Cloud Storage remote.
+Files stored in the remote will retain their original filenames and directory hierarchy, and different versions of files will be stored as separate versions of the corresponding object in cloud storage.
+DVC will also attempt to ensure that the current version of objects in the remote match the latest version of files in the DVC repository.
 This requires that
   [Object versioning](https://cloud.google.com/storage/docs/object-versioning)
   be enabled on the specified bucket.
 When both `version_aware` and `worktree` are set, `worktree` takes precedence.